seodle/eatmint2/readme.md

 ### Content

-**likert_scale.py** : integrate likert scale with Tkinter, a graphical user interface for Python
+**likert_scale.py** : script for making likert scale with Tkinter, a graphical user interface for Python

 <!---